bootdotdev/blog/content/backend/backend-job-description.md

 For example, you might use Python, Flask, and problem-solving to "build improvements that will speed up the sales using various new technologies and solutions including AI," as I purloined from [this back-end developer](https://web.archive.org/web/20230208171237/https://justpoint.zohorecruit.com/jobs/Careers/689133000000435007/Sr-Python-Backend-Web-Developer?source=CareerSite) job description.

-Hopefully this helped you make sense of the most important items on a back-end developer’s job description, so you understand exactly what you need to put on your resume to stand out as an applicant.
+Hopefully, this helped you make sense of the most important items on a back-end developer’s job description, so you understand exactly what you need to put on your resume to stand out as an applicant.
 Good luck as you prepare for your next interview!